Migrate to Python3

 The recommendation, if stakeholders agree, is to plan a full migration to Python 3 by summer 2019

-#1 Updated by Marco Mambelli about 2 years ago
+#1 Updated by Marco Mambelli over 2 years ago

 We mainly need support for m2crypto and condor (which has Python 3 support)